sencerbulo/Merri-Language-Fantasy/Translating Help/README.md

 ## Adding a new language

-Adding a new language is simple, you just need to change a line like this:
+Adding a new language is simple, you just need to duplicate a line like this:

     GameText.HelperText.English		[ "Play" ] 	= "Play"